hbctraining/main/README.md

 **Single cell RNA-seq:**

-his 2-day hands-on workshop will instruct participants on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
+This 2-day hands-on workshop will instruct participants on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
 This will be a hands-on workshop in which we will focus on using the Seurat package using R/RStudio.

 ## [Current topics in bioinformatics series](https://hbctraining.github.io/Training-modules/):